tkoomar/VCFdbR/README.md

 Would have its information divided among three tables in the resulting SQLite database, all of which would be linked by an indexed variant number.

-Information from the core variant information and `INFO` column would be located on the `variant_info` table, where each varaint exists exaclty once:
+Information from the core variant information and `INFO` column would be located on the `variant_info` table, where each varaint exists exactly once:

 |**variant_id**|chr|start|end|ref|alt|qual|filter|ac|af|ns|an|eas_af|eur_af|afr_af|amr_af|sas_af|dp|vt|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|